engagementlab/boston-civic-media/readme.md

 To edit content (i.e. writing posts, new pages, adding people), navigate your browser to localhost:8000/panel.

-To turn your SCSS into plain old CSS every time you save the file, run "sass --watch [the scss file you want to watch]" from the assets/css folder.
+To turn your sassy, organized SCSS into plain old CSS every time you save the file, run "sass --watch [the scss file you want to watch]" from the assets/css folder.

 Ask mayawagon@gmail.com if you need help.